m3au/meows/components/ServiceBuilder.md

 # ServiceBuilder Component

 The ServiceBuilder enables service creation and editing.
-It provides a comprehensive interface for defining and configuring service URL templates.
+It provides a multi-step interface for defining and configuring service URL templates.

 ## Structure